HITSZ-NRSL/lidar_camera_calibrator/README.md

 - Data collection:

-  - During data collection, the calibration board should be placed obliquely, and **the left and right points of the board can not be on the same height**.
+  - During data collection, the calibration board should be placed obliquely, and **the left and right points of the board can not be on the same horizontal plane** i.e. **any two points of the four corners can not be on the same altitude.**

   - Collect data at different positions, it is recommended to get at least 4 pairs and include both far and near positions, as the following figure shows.